4/29/2025

 Conference Operator

-Ladies and gentlemen, this concludes our question and answer session.
+Gentlemen, this concludes our question and answer session.
 I would now like to turn the call back to Chris Nassetta for any additional or closing remarks.

 speaker

-Chris Nacetta
+Chris Nassetta

 President and Chief Executive Officer

 Thank you, everybody.
 As always, we appreciate the time.
 Lots of great questions.
-There's obviously a lot going on in the world, a lot of which we talked about, but as I've said a few times, we feel really good about the position the business is in.
+There's obviously a lot going on in the world, a lot of which we talked about.
+But as I've said a few times, we feel really good about the position the business is in.
 We love our model.
-We're in a really good position from a balance sheet liquidity point of view, you know, driving, you know, incredibly high margins and even though there's some choppiness out there, we're really confident in our ability to continue delivering for you all.
+We're in a really good position from a balance sheet liquidity point of view. you know, driving, you know, incredibly high margins.
+And even though there's some choppiness out there, we're really confident in our ability to continue delivering for you all.
 So we'll look forward after the next quarter to give you an update and let you know exactly what we're thinking at that time.
 Thanks again for the time and have a great day.

 speaker